Q: I would like to replace the raggedy crawl space vents under my home. What kind of replacement vents are best?

 Pest entry is another important consideration when selecting crawl space vents.
 Crawl spaces are safe havens for pesky critters.
 Select a crawl space vent with a durable mesh screen and seal it to the foundation wall so pests cannot enter around the frame.

-While you are poking around the outside of your house, take this opportunity to fix other problem areas.
+While you are poking around the outside of your house, take an opportunity to fix other problem areas.
 Trees and vegetation should be trimmed 18 inches away from your home’s exterior.
 Plug and seal any holes and cracks in the foundation walls to prevent pests and water from entering.
 Make sure gutters are clear of debris and downspouts direct water away from your home.
-Moist foundations may contribute to structural problems, jump-start fungal growth, and lure a variety of pests.
+Moist foundations may contribute to structural problems, jump-start fungal growth and lure a variety of pests.

 An alternative to maintaining a vented crawl space is to create a closed crawl space.
 This entails more than just closing the vents and installing a dehumidifier; it involves a variety of parts that work together as a system and requires making safe choices with gas appliances in the crawl space.